swentel/indieweb/README.md

 ## About this module.

-Integrates the philosophy of Indieweb in your Drupal website in a minimal way.
+Integrates the philosophy of Indieweb in your Drupal website.
 For more information about indieweb, see https://indieweb.org/.

 Current functionality:

 - Receive webmentions and pingbacks via Webmention.io
-- Publish content, likes via bridg.y
+- Publish content, likes etc via bridg.y
 - Microformats for content and images
-- Creating comments from 'in-reply-to'
+- IndieAuth for Authentication API
-- IndieAuth
+- Micropub for creating content, likes etc
-- Micropub (experimental)
+- Creating comments from 'in-reply-to' (experimental and no UI yet)

-- Microsub (extremely experimental)
+This is only the tip of the iceberg and much more functionality will be added.

-This is only the top of the iceberg, much more to come.
+Development happens on github: https://github.com/swentel/indieweb Releases are available on drupal.org: https://www.drupal.org/project/indieweb

 ## IndieWebify.me